onap/archive-dmaap-dbcapi/README.md

 mvn clean install javadoc:javadoc
 ```

+A description of the API is generated, and found in targets/generated-source/swagger.json.

 ### Configurable Parameters

 Behavior of the API is controlled by settings in a properties file (typically etc/dmaapbc.properties).